EanNewton/Awesome-Reading-List/README.md

 A collection of articles and awesome things to read on a lunch break.

+"First – I’m very tired of posts that complain about how people are “wrong” about how a given piece of technology works without explaining why it’s helpful to be “right”." --Julia Evans

 Picked from things I have found useful or interesting at my discretion.
 Articles are loosely categorized but should not be considered to be defined by their category as they often overlap.

 ---